General Application Guidelines

 • Up to 6 images* from a project or series or can be singular; *additional images are $5 each

-• Project Statement of 325-words
+• Project Statement of 325 words

 DISCOUNT DEADLINE: February 15, 2023

-FINAL SUBMISSION DEADLINE: March 15, 2023
+APPLICATION DEADLINE: March 15, 2023

-EARLY BIRD APPLICATION FEES: $35 CENTER Member // $45 Non-Members
+EARLY DISCOUNT APPLICATION FEES: $35 CENTER Member // $45 Non-Members

 GENERAL FEES: $45 CENTER Member // $55 Non-Members